thestockman27/Fixed-Income-Dashboards/to do list.md

 - THE GOAL IS TO HAVE SOMETHING PRESENTABLE BY JANUARY 2024

-- fix variable selection so that the target variable is lagged separately and without the "_lead" suffix
-    -

-- code for forecasting off of new data
-    - need to add back first date of the backtest dataframe so calcs are the same
-    - some sort of visualization?
-    - track forecasts separate from backtest
-    - add live-performance to backtest results
-        - import backtest performance calculation file
-        - add new preds, and obs of Y
-        - update calcs

 - automate everything using airflow or prefect
     - # https://www.prefect.io/